 To keep the line moving, students heading through the line don’t have to punch in their ID numbers.
 Instead, a staff member simply scans a barcode on a tag attached to their backpack.

-The crush of students in the cafeteria doesn’t include the school’s youngest children — school staff learned that for efficiency and maybe to avoid collisions, it’s easier to have preschool and kindergarten students choose items from a cart that comes to their classrooms.
+The cafeteria crush of students doesn’t include the youngest children — school staff learned that for efficiency and maybe to avoid collisions, it’s easier to have preschool and kindergarten students choose items from a cart that makes the rounds of their classrooms.

 “COVID really normalized some of these transitions,” Schultz said, adding, “Kids got used to eating in their classrooms” when social-distancing rules prohibited full cafeterias, requiring new solutions.